StrawHatHacker/Kiyo-Discord-Bot-Template/README.md

 `cooldown`: The cooldown of the command in milliseconds.

-`selfPopulate`: A function that is run when the bot loads the command.
-Usually used to populate the aliases array, like the reaction command's, or create the data property for slash commands(see below).
+`selfPopulate`: A function that is run when the bot loads the command (meaning on runtime and everytime you reload commands).
+Usually used to populate the aliases array, like the reaction command(see above), or create the data property for slash commands(see below).

 ## Creating a slash command
 A command should be a file that exports an object.
 Properties of that object are: